Log in

 Early Fall has become one of my favorite times of the year.
 The Fall bloomers are beginning to take over the landscape.
 As I mentioned in a previous article, the three most common plant families providing food for birds and pollinators in north Texas are the Asteraceae (composite, or sunflower family), the Fabaceae (legumes, or bean family), and the Rosaceae (rose, which contains most of our fruit trees, vines, and shrubs).
 This is the time of year for the sunflower family to shine.
 There are so many fantastic fall bloomers in this huge family of flowering plants.
 The two composite plants that get the most Fall visitors on Sticker Hill are late boneset (Eupatorium serotinum) and marsh fleabane (Pluchea odorata).
 Out of the two it is difficult to say which gets the most activity.
 Late boneset seems to get more butterflies, while the marsh fleabane attracts a bigger variety of different pollinator types.
 They will produce blooms until frost, providing pollinators with important, late-season resources to help get them through winter.

-usually covered in tiger swallowtails, which have not been common to see this season, so far.
+Late boneset was the plant that really caught my attention when I began rewilding this property.
+The butterflies, and other pollinators, went crazy over this plant.
+It is usually covered in tiger swallowtails, which have not been common to see this season, so far.
 I am not sure why, but hopefully they will return next year.
 There has been a lot of development in our area, which has drastically cut back on our wild places where useful “weeds” are allowed to grow, so I rarely remove boneset, even if it comes up in a place that I wouldn’t normally want it to.
-It seems to be a plant many pollinators use for late season nectar, plus it is a beautiful plant, even before the blooms come in.
+It

 Late boneset is native across the eastern half of the United States and will grow in just about any soil and under most conditions.
 It is a perennial, so it will come back year after year, becoming larger with prolific blooming.
 It has handled the lack of rain this year like a champ.
 After blooming it produces seeds for birds to feed on all winter.
 As a bonus it is deer resistant.
 Even my goat leaves it alone!
 If you are having trouble with critters eating your flowering plants this may be an excellent choice to try.
 According to several sources this plant also attracts beneficial predatory insects that help control other insect pests.
 It may be propagated by seed and readily self-seeds if left alone.